 Notched tension hoop.

-Mother of pearl fret dot markers and ash leaf peghead inlay
+Abalone fret dot markers and mother of pearl peghead inlay

 Patented 'No-knot' tailpiece